rinivarg/cLBT/README.md

-# cLBT
+# Computerized Line Bisection Test (cLBT)
+Rini Varghese, Jasmine Ma, Carolee Winstein

-A computerized version of the Schenkenberg Line Bisection Test to assess spatial neglect.
+Welcome to the GitHub page for the computerized version of the Schenkenberg Line Bisection Test to assess spatial neglect.

 ![](images/lbt_img.png)